JosephPScott/Hydrogen-S-state-2-photon/README.md

 ```python
 Run_plot()
 ```
-Altering the parameters of this plot can be done directlt within the module.
+Altering the parameters of this plot can be done directly within the module.

 ## Dependencies
 - "Main_calculation_functions.py"(imp) - numpy, scipy.